-Housing Authority of Gloucester County is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, Section 8 Project-Based Voucher (PBV), Mainstream Voucher, Rental Assistance Demonstration (RAD), and Moderate Rehabilitation programs.
-As of May 27th, 2022, Housing Authority of Gloucester County has 4 waiting lists that are open now or opening soon.
+Housing Authority of Gloucester County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, Section 8 Project-Based Voucher (PBV), Mainstream Voucher, Rental Assistance Demonstration (RAD), and Moderate Rehabilitation programs.

-Housing Authority of Gloucester County serves Clayton, Deptford, East Greenwich, Elk, Franklin, Glassboro, Greenwich, Harrison Towship, Logan, Mantua, Monroe, National Park, Paulsboro, Swedesboro, Washington, West Deptford, Westville, Woodbury and Woolwich.
+Housing Authority of Gloucester County offers Project-Based Voucher Housing, Public Housing and Section 8 Housing rental assistance in Clayton, Deptford, East Greenwich, Elk, Franklin, Glassboro, Greenwich, Harrison Towship, Logan, Mantua, Monroe, National Park, Paulsboro, Swedesboro, Washington, West Deptford, Westville, Woodbury and Woolwich.

 The Housing Authority of Gloucester County manages the Section 8 Housing Choice Voucher program for the Glassboro Housing Authority.